7 Household Items That Should Never Be Flushed Down the Toilet

 - Paper towels

-- Flushing any of these items will ultimately lead to blocked drains or damaged sewer pipelines within your home’s plumbing system.
-This can result in unimaginable expense to you.
+- Doing this can result in blocked drains or damaged sewer pipelines in your home’s plumbing system.
+This will come at unimaginable expense to you.

-- Melbourne Blocked Drains Plumber offers unblocking blocked drains, drain clearing, CCTV drain inspection, and pipe relining.
+- Melbourne Blocked Drains Plumber offers unblocking blocked drains and drain clearing services CCTV drain inspection and pipe relining.

-There are 7 household things you should never flush in the toilet.
+There are 7 household things should not be flushed in the toilet.

 1. Baby wipes

-Baby wipes might seem useful however, they do not break down like toilet paper and could clog pipes.
-You should dispose of them in the trash instead.
+Baby wipes are a convenient option however, they do not break down as easily as toilet paper and could clog the plumbing in your home.
+You should dispose of them in the garbage instead.

 2. Condoms

-Flushing condoms down the toilet can lead to blockages in both the plumbing in your home and the wastewater treatment plant.
+Dissolving condoms in the toilet can result in blockages of both your plumbing system and the wastewater treatment plant.

 3. The cooking grease and oil

-Grease and oil should be put in a container, and then disposed of in the trash, as they will harden and cause blockages in your drains or pipes.
+Oil and grease should be removed from the container, then thrown in the trash, because they’ll get hard and cause obstructions in your drains or pipes.

-Tampons and sanitary pads are frequently marketed in the form of "flushable, " but flushing them can cause issues later on when they join with other products to form a nasty obstruction.
+Tampons and sanitary pads are typically advertised to be "flushable, " but flushing them is not likely to cause troubles later on if they mix with other things to create a nasty blockage.

-Medicines should not be flushed in the toilet since they can contaminate our water sources.
+The flushing of medications should not occur down the toilet because they can contaminate our water sources.

 6. Dental floss